leapfish/dogebase/README.md

 Setting
 -------

-The web server setting is controlled via environment variables
+The web server setting is controlled via environment variables.
+For more information, see support/install.txt

 ```
 export LEAPBASE_HTTP_PORT=8090